 Weighing Your Medicare Options

-By K. Jeffrey Miller, DC, MBA and Ray Tuck, DC
+By K. Jeffrey Miller, DC, MBA and N. Ray Tuck Jr., DC

 We are all familiar with the terms participation and non-participation.
 In the major medical world, participation means you are a contracted provider and automatically accept assignment of benefits.
 Non-participation means you are not a contracted provider and are outside the carrier's plan or system.
 Assignment can only be obtained for a non-participating provider if the patient has out of network benefits and the provider will pay directly to a non-participating provider.
 If the doctor does not participate and there are no out of network benefits, the doctor is free to treat the patient on his own terms.